How to De-Clutter Your Home for the New Year or Anytime

 - Are these papers worth keeping?
 (If they are not already filed or in a safety deposit box, chances are, you don’t need them.
 RECYCLE BIN!

-- Once you have established that you don’t need it, determine whether or not if it can be recycled or donated.
+- Once you have established if you don’t need it and before you throw it away, determine whether or not if it can be recycled or donated first.

 See how easy it is?
 Don’t try to over analyze why you need to hold onto it or keep it or whether or not you should get rid of it.
 Go with your first thought and reaction.
 You will be surprised with how much “Stuff” you can unload with those simple questions.